 Communications and Government Affairs and Global Health

-As a science-led, global healthcare company, our image and reputation are incredibly important to us.
+As a, global biopharma company, our image and reputation are incredibly important to us.
 Placement students are an integral part of our team in helping communicate our values, and our product and business developments in a clear and compelling manner.

 We have a number of placements available either within the broader communications function or specifically within digital communications, government affairs, and global health.